franzimbi/franzimbi/README.md

 - 👋 Hi, I’m @franzimbi
 - 👀 I’m interested in... learn the most lenguages and develop i can
 - 🌱 I’m currently learning ...
-Golang
+Java
 - 💞️ I’m looking to collaborate on ...
-C and python
+C, Golang and python
 - 📫 How to reach me ...

 <!---